setms/book/docs/requirements/digest.md

 - The number of open issues is under some maximum.
 - Documentation is available.
 - Users received training.

+For stakeholders to validate requirements, they must understand them.
+Formal methods and certain diagram styles are foreign to most users, so the best way to specify requirements is still in text form.
+Structured natural language is often better than free-form text.

 ## Requirements management